Desert camping in Morocco has been one of my greatest adventures yet.

 Sahara Desert Camp Amenities

-Both dinner and breakfast are always included.
+Both dinner and breakfast are included.
 Dinner will typically include two or three different tagines (a traditional Moroccan dish) along with salad and several sides.

 Breakfast will usually include eggs, bacon, pastries, juice, and coffee.